Income Protection for Health Professionals

 • Resulting in a monthly payment of $15,699

-This is where is gets interesting.
-Had Karla been insured under a Loss of Earnings contact her total claim entitlement would have been considerably higher as it looks at the claimant’s actual loss of income.
+This is where it gets interesting.
+Had Karla been insured under a Loss of Earnings contact, her total claim entitlement would have been considerably higher, based on the claimant’s actual loss of income.

 ACC CoverPlus with Asteron ‘Loss of Earnings’ Insurance policy: